AU-Wang-He-Group/Semi-structured-KineticModel/README.md

 ![Table1](https://user-images.githubusercontent.com/67964457/122443411-2f786d00-cf65-11eb-9ea3-8d64c39a4b36.jpg)

-- __Matlab codes__: The discription of each file and the corresponding experiment are included in the following table:
+- __Matlab codes__: The discription of each file and the corresponding simulation are included in the following table:

    |File name                                 |Description                           |
    |------------------------------------------|--------------------------------------|